How To Face Grief During The Holidays

 Don’t feel bad about delegating during the holidays.
 It’s OK to need help, especially when walking through a season of grief.

-Listen for Dread
+Listen For Dread

 Are there holiday traditions that you don’t enjoy?
 Maybe you love decorating the tree, but you really hate wrapping the gifts.
 Perhaps you hate planning the Christmas dinner menu, but you enjoy the grocery shopping.